zenOfBass/microwave-research/imaging/readme.md

 ### PlotImage.p
 This GNUplot script is responsible for generating the heatmap visualization from the output CSV file.

+## Usage
+1. Compile the code using a C compiler.
+2. Ensure the necessary CSV files (`channels.csv`, `frequencies.csv`, `antenna_locations.csv`, `iq_data_1.csv`, `iq_data_2.csv`) are in the same directory as the executable.
+3. Run the program.
+It will generate microwave imaging data in `output.csv`.
+4. The program will generate a heatmap visualization as an image using the GNUplot script command `gnuplot -p PlotImage.p`.

 ## Functions
 - `generateImagingDomain(long double imaging_domain[MAX_SIZE][3])`: Generates points in the imaging domain based on specified coordinates and resolution.
 - `writeImageFile(long double imaging_domain[MAX_SIZE][3])`: Writes the imaging domain data to an output CSV file.